 Property and equipment, net, is stated at cost, less accumulated depreciation.
 Maintenance and repairs that do not improve or extend the lives of the respective assets are expensed to operations as incurred, while costs of major additions and betterments are capitalized.
 Upon disposal, the related cost and accumulated depreciation is removed from the accounts and any resulting gain or loss is included in the results of operations.
 Depreciation is recorded using the straight-line method over the estimated useful lives of the respective assets, which are as follows:

 Computer equipment and software 3 - 7 years

-Lab equipment 3 - 7 years
+Laboratory and manufacturing equipment 3 - 20 years

 Furniture and fixtures 3 - 7 years

 Leasehold improvement lesser of remaining useful life or remaining lease term